sdevikar/cpp/modern/notes/move_semantics.md

 In this constructor:

-- we shallow copy obj1's pointer, so it points to the same value in the memory
+- we shallow copy `obj1`'s pointer, so it points to the same value in the memory
-- we set obj1's pointer to null pointer
+- we set `obj1` 's pointer to null pointer

 When obj1's destroyed, it's destructor will call delete on null pointer and thus nothing happens to the value at the pointer and we have essentially stolen resource from obj1 and moved to obj2.